Our Expert Accident Attorneys Will Fight For Your Rights!

-In a split second, an auto accident can drastically change your life.
+In a split second, a car accident injury could drastically change your life.
 The decisions you make in the days and weeks to follow, however, can have equally as dramatic an impact.
-Identifying who is at fault, dealing with insurance claims and filing police reports can all have lasting consequences that affect your ability to recover damages in the future.
-Even if you don’t think you need an auto accident lawyer, it’s important to ensure your interests are protected.
+Identifying who is at fault for the accident involving your vehicle, dealing with insurance claims and filing police reports can all have lasting consequences that affect your ability to recover damages in the future.
+Even if you don’t think you need a Las Vegas car accident lawyer, it’s important to ensure your interests are protected.

-The team at Dallas Horton & Associates is available to help you.
-We take the stress out of recovering from an accident, and help you identify your legal options.
-We may be able to represent you both at the negotiating table and, if necessary, in court.
+The Las Vegas personal injury attorneys at Dallas Horton & Associates are available to help you.
+We can help take the stress out of your recovery process, and help you identify your legal options.
+We may be able to represent your vehicle injury case both at the negotiating table and, if necessary, in court.

-Too often, accident victims will waive their rights to due compensation, either out of compassion for the other party or fear of a long, drawn-out legal battle.
+Too often, victims will waive their rights to due compensation, either out of compassion for the other party, or fear of a long, drawn-out legal battle.
 It’s not until medical bills and other expenses begin to pile up that they come to regret this decision.
-By taking proactive steps immediately following an accident, you can leave open the possibility of attaining the compensation you need to recover properly.
+By taking proactive steps immediately, you can leave open the possibility of attaining the compensation you need to recover properly.

 Call To Schedule Your Free Consultation Today!